datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 ## Vectors

-With a solid understanding of the most basic objects, we come to probably the most used objects in R, vectors.
-A vector can be though of as a collection of values (numbers, characters, etc.).
-Vectors also have a mode (data type), so all of the contents of a vctor must be of the same mode.
-One of the most common way to create a vector is to use the `c()` function - the "concatanate" or "combine" function.
-Inside the function you may enter one or more values; for multiple values, seperate each value with a comma:
+With a solid understanding of the most basic objects, we come to probably the most used objects in R, vectors. **A vector is a collection of values (numbers,** **characters, etc.)**.
+Vectors also have a mode (data type), so all of the contents of a vector must be of the same mode.
+One of the most common ways to create a vector is to use the `c()` function - the "concatenate" or "combine" function.
+Inside the function you may enter one or more values; for multiple values, separate each value with a comma:

 > ~~~
 > # Create the SNP gene name vector